 One alien molecule down, many, many more to go.
 The Horsehead Nebula is no aberration.
 Almost everywhere in the universe astronomers look—if they peer closely enough—they see unidentified spectral lines.
 The compounds we humans are familiar with, the species responsible for the huge diversity of materials on this planet, are just a fraction of those nature has created.
 And finally, after decades of work developing theoretical models and computer simulation techniques, along with laboratory experiments to reproduce new molecules, astrochemists are putting names to many of those unidentified lines.

 In the past decade, as powerful new telescopes capable of observing faint spectral lines have come online, the search for alien molecules has accelerated.
-“It's actually a heyday for astrochemistry right now,” says Susanna Widicus Weaver who leads an astrochemistry group at Emory University.
-The data available now, she says, are a huge improvement from just a decade ago when she completed her doctorate.
+“It's a heyday for astrochemistry right now,” says Susanna Widicus Weaver, who leads an astrochemistry group at Emory University.
+The data available even in 2015, she says, are a huge improvement from just a decade earlier when she finished her doctorate.
 NASA's high-altitude Stratospheric Observatory for Infrared Astronomy (SOFIA), mounted on the side of a Boeing 747SP, began observing in infrared and microwave light in 2010 and the European Space Agency's Herschel Space Observatory launched into orbit in 2009 to target the same wavelengths.

 In 2006 McCarthy and his colleagues created the negatively charged molecule C6H− and measured its spectrum.
 Soon afterward they found the same spectral features in the interstellar Taurus Molecular Cloud around 430 light-years away.
 Previous searches for negative molecules in space had come up empty, so many scientists doubted whether they existed in significant numbers.
 “It led us to a whole set of discoveries in which we were able to detect related molecules in the lab and then in space,” McCarthy says.
-The team has now found C6H− in more than a dozen cosmic sources.
+His team and others have now found C6H− in more than a dozen cosmic sources.

 Many of the molecules lurking in stars and nebulae are foreign in the extreme.
-To ask what they would look or feel like if you could hold them in your hand is nonsensical, because you could never hold them—they would react immediately.
+To ask what they would look or feel like if you could hold them in your hand is nonsensical because you could never hold them—wthey would react immediately.
 If you did manage to make contact with them, they would almost certainly prove toxic and carcinogenic.
-Oddly, however, scientists have a rough idea of what some alien molecules would smell like: Many detected so far belong to a class of compounds called aromatics, which are derived from benzene (C6H6) and were originally named for their strong odors.
+Oddly, however, scientists have a rough idea of what some alien molecules would smell like: many detected so far belong to a class of compounds called aromatics, which are derived from benzene (C6H6) and were originally named for their strong odors.

 Some new compounds reveal surprising atomic structures and share charge between atoms in unforeseen ways.
 Sometimes they challenge current theories of molecular bonding.
 A recent example is the molecule SiCSi, discovered in 2015 in a dying star, which is made of two silicon atoms and one carbon atom that are bonded in an unexpected way.
 The resulting molecule is somewhat floppy and produces a spectrum different from what simple theoretical models predict.

-Finally, perhaps some rare species could prove useful if they can be created in great enough quantity and kept under controlled conditions.
-“The great hope of astrochemistry is that we can find molecules that have completely new properties and we can apply those to problems here on Earth,” Fortenberry says.
+Finally, some rare species could prove useful if they can be created in sufficient quantities and kept under controlled conditions.
+“The great hope of astrochemistry is that we can find molecules with completely new properties and apply those to problems here on Earth,” Fortenberry says.
 An example is the soccer ball–shaped molecules “buckyballs.”
-These large conglomerations of 60 carbon atoms first showed up in a laboratory in 1985 (and won their discoverers a Nobel Prize).
-Almost a decade later astronomers saw spectral features in interstellar gas that looked consistent with positively charged versions of buckyballs, and the connection was confirmed this July when researchers matched those features to the spectrum of buckyballs created under spacelike conditions in the lab.
-“This molecule is now all over the galaxy and all over the universe,” says buckyball co-discoverer Harold Kroto, now a chemistry professor at The Florida State University.
-Lately buckyballs have turned out to be not just a quirk found in space but a practical tool for nanotechnology, useful for strengthening materials, improving solar cells and even in pharmaceuticals.
+These large conglomerations of 60 carbon atoms first showed up in a lab in 1985 (and won their discoverers a Nobel Prize).
+Almost a decade later astronomers saw spectral features in interstellar gas that looked consistent with positively charged versions of buckyballs, and the connection was confirmed in 2015 when researchers matched those features to the spectrum of buckyballs created under spacelike conditions in the lab.
+“This molecule is now all over the galaxy and all over the universe,” noted the late buckyball co-discoverer Harold Kroto, then a chemistry professor at Florida State University.
+Lately buckyballs have turned out to be not just a quirk found in space but a practical tool for nanotechnology, useful for strengthening materials, for improving solar cells and even for pharmaceuticals.